ojaveerh/MyIotService/README.md

 Cloud/Azure service for front end clients.

 # DeviceApi
-Service for direct direct communication with devices.
+Service for direct communication with devices.
 Runs on the machine or same network as machine.

 # DataService.Tests:
 Tests for DataService project